Journal of Healthcare Management

-The Journal of Healthcare Management is a bimonthly peer-reviewed academic journal covering management in healthcare.
+The Journal of Healthcare Management is a bimonthly peer-reviewed academic journal covering management in health care.
 It is published by Lippincott Williams & Wilkins on behalf of the American College of Healthcare Executives.
 Each issue prints an interview with a leading healthcare executive.

 The journal was established in 1956 as Hospital Administration, and was renamed Hospital & Health Services Administration in 1976.
 It took its current name in 1998.

 Abstracting and Indexing

 The journal is indexed and abstracted in the following bibliographic databases:

 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.102.